acend/kubernetes-basics-training/content/en/docs/09/06/_index.md

 ...
 ```

-The init container has `State: Terminated` and an `Exit Code: 0` which means it was successful.
+The init container has the `State: Terminated` and an `Exit Code: 0` which means it was successful.
 That's what we wanted, the init container was successfully executed before our main application.

 You can also check the logs of the init container with: